 The Polygon service is used to get travel time polygons starting from a specified source point or a list of source points.
 The polygons represent the reachable area from a point (or points) of origin within a given travel time.
 The query can be parameterized by travel times, mode of travel and other parameters in the request options object.
 The resulting object can be be displayed on a map.

 In order to generate the polygons, one or more source points need to be provided.
-If you set multiple source points you have to decide which polygon intersection mode you want to use.
-Furthermore you can set the travel mode (walk, bike, car or transit) for each source point individually.
+If you set multiple source points, you have to decide which polygon intersection mode you want to use.
+Also, you can set the travel mode (walk, bike, car or transit) for each source point individually.
 The default intersection mode is

 The union option means that no intersection of the polygons is performed.
 We merge the polygons generated on the server side to reduce file size.
 So each marker has its independent travel time polygons.
 The colors represent the minimum travel time from any of the given source points.

-The average options generates polygons based the average travel time for all source points.
-This means that an individual travel time can be higher than the travel time boundary, as shown in the picture below, as long as the average total travel time for all source points to a specific target (the marker with the !) is lower than the travel time boundary.
+The average option generates polygons based on the average travel time for all source points.
+This means that an individual travel time can be higher than the travel time boundary.
+The colors represent the average travel time based on the travel times of all given source points.

 To customize your polygons, you can specify the travel times for which you want to generate polygons.
 The defaults for this service are